nikglavin/react-testing-fundamentals/README.md

 When starting out with testing there can be a lot of confusion about the “right” way to test your components.
 What parts of my component should I test?
 What is the best way to test async calls?
 Should you test props?
 State?
 Styles/Layout? are all questions that have plagued me at some point.

+The amount of benefit I've seen by moving to a faster test suite is one of the most important productivity benefits you can earn, simply because it impacts iteration feedback cycles, time to deploy, developer happiness, and inertia.
+Throw money at the problem: servers are cheap, developers are not.

+We can make good tests run fast but we can't make fast tests be good.

 ## Types of testing

 A strong test suite is made up of multiple layers.
 Each layer should be able to be executed independently and deliver useful feedback when failure occurs.